-Each profile is a group of up to ten users.
-Each profile has one super user and nine standard users.
+Each profile is a group of up to nine standard users plus - apart from the administrator profile - one super user.
 Users inherit the authorizations of their profile.
-The six super users also have the right to manage the users in their own profile, in other words they can add users to their group, delete them from the group or change user names.
+The five super users also have the right to manage the users in their own profile, in other words they can add users to their group, delete them from the group or change user names.